TradMod/awesome-solana-security/README.md

 - [Solana cookbook](https://solana.com/developers/cookbook)
 - [Solana examples with multiple frameworks supported](https://github.com/solana-developers/program-examples)
 - [Solana bootcamp 2024](https://github.com/solana-developers/developer-bootcamp-2024)
-- [SPL (Solana program library) docs](https://spl.solana.com/): SPL is an official collection of programs to build your own Solana program with
+- [SPL (Solana Program Library) docs](https://spl.solana.com/): SPL is an official collection of programs to build your own Solana program with

 ### Rust
 If you need a primer on Rust, these resources are for you: